 Film locations

-Instead the By Brook was turned into a busy seafront.
+Instead the By Brook was turned into a busy seafront full of boats.
 But both the grey English summer weather and the opposition of local residents made things difficult for the film crew, who eventually gave up and recreated the village on a production stage in Hollywood instead.

 Explorer Sir Ranulph Fiennes narrowly avoided jail for trying to blow up a 20-foot concrete dam on the By Brook built by 20th Century Fox after disgruntled villagers were concerned it would spoil their beautiful village.